 Although a relatively small nation, Singapore is the economic and cultural hub of Asia.
-Because of its geographical position, it has come to be a point in which different religions, traditions, and ways of life intertwine.
+Because of its geographical position, it has become a point at which different religions, traditions, and ways of life intertwine.
 As a result, Singapore has one of the highest qualities of life in the world.

-Every year, more and more people decide to relocate both their lives and careers to Singapore.
+Every year, more and more people decide to relocate to Singapore.
 With that in mind, one of the most sought-after professions in recent years has been that of medical practitioners.
 As the number of residents rises, so does the need for medical doctors, both foreign and domestic.
 This article lays out the necessary steps to become a doctor in Singapore.

 In the case of the first two, applicants will need a stellar GPA and a high school curriculum focused on natural sciences such as chemistry, mathematics, and biology.
 The medical program is known as the MBBS – Bachelor of Medicine and Bachelor of Science and will take five years to complete.